noiseprotocol/noise_spec/noise.md

 56 bytes, the message sizes will be:

  1. 56 bytes (one cleartext public key and a cleartext payload)

- 2. 144 bytes (two public keys, the second encrypted, and an encrypted payload)
+ 2. 144 bytes (two public keys, the second encrypted, and encrypted payload)

- 3. 88 bytes (one encrypted public key and an encrypted payload)
+ 3. 88 bytes (one encrypted public key and encrypted payload)

 If pre-shared symmetric keys are used, the first message grows in size to 72 bytes, since the first payload becomes encrypted.